How we're regulated by Ofgem

 The RIIO model offers network companies incentives for innovation and securing investment, so they can develop sustainable energy networks at the lowest cost for current and future customers.

-We submitted our business plans to Ofgem.
-The regulator reviews and assesses the business plans for the regulatory period, known as a ‘price control’ period.
+The regulator reviews and assesses the business plan for the regulatory period, known as a ‘price control’ period.

-We're currently in the RIIO-T1 period, which began on 1 April 2013 and runs through to 31 March 2021.
+We are currently in the RIIO-T1 price control period, which began on 1 April 2013 and runs through 31 March 2021.
 You can find out more about the background of this price control on the Ofgem website.